 61. How do you tend to express your emotions?

-Everyone has different emotional responses in their daily life.
+It’s normal to have different emotional responses your daily life.
+We all process emotions in different ways.
 Some people are naturally more emotionally expressive, while others are more reserved.
 How do you tend to express your emotions?

 62. How do you define comfort?

-The idea of comfort may be different to everyone.
+The idea of comfort is a unique one.
 Some people derive comfort from their relationships, while others find comfort in their daily routines.
-How would you define comfort?
+What about you?

 63. What is the most ridiculous thing you’ve ever done?

-Everyone has a different sense of adventure.
-Some people try new things on a daily basis, while others prefer to stick with their routine.
-What is the most ridiculous thing that you have ever done?
-How did this situation make you feel?
+Having a sense of adventure is fun.
+Some people try new things on a daily basis, while others prefer to stick with their cozy routine.
+What is the most ridiculous thing that you have ever done and how did this situation make you feel?

-64. What is your biggest fear in life?
+64. What is your biggest fear for the future?

-Fear is a natural human emotion that we all experience.
+Fear is a natural human emotion that we all experience at one time or another.
 We may all have different fears, yet some fears might be more universal than others.
-Think about your biggest fear and why this makes you fearful.
+Think about your biggest fear for the future, and why this makes you fearful.

 If you’re just getting started with journaling, hopefully these prompts will help you overcome writer’s block.
 Remember, you can journal any way you want to.
 There are no rules, and that’s what makes it so wonderful!